pugetsoundandvision/audiotools/README.md

 # audiotools
+<p>So you digitized some audio and now have a WAV file...now what?
+These tools will take that WAV and get it ready for long term archiving and/or ingest into a repository such as Archivematica!
+By using these two tools together, your WAV file will be transfomed into an archival package conforming to current best practices.</p>

-Tools to help with archival audio workflows.
-To install and use these tools in Mac OSX, use the "Terminal" application located in the "Utilities" folder.
+<p>To install and use these tools in Mac OSX, use the "Terminal" application located in the "Utilities" folder.
-To install on OSX, use <a href="http://brew.sh/">Homebrew</a> and then run the commands:
+To install on OSX, use <a href="http://brew.sh/">Homebrew</a> and then run the commands:</p>
 <p><code>brew tap pugetsoundandvision/pugetsoundandvision && brew install audiotools</code></p>

 Basic Descriptions and Usage: